Tickertronix/Tickertronix-Open/README.md

   ![Asset selection view](assets/screenshots/asset-selection.svg)

-> These SVG captures mirror the layout shown in the provided screenshots so users can quickly recognize key hub flows.
+> These SVG wrappers now embed the original screenshots directly so users can see the exact hub pages without any redraw artifacts.

 ### System Architecture